 Both the Molecule 1 and Molecule 2 have covers made from a blend of 98 percent polyester and 2 percent Lycra spandex.
 The cover fabric has a very soft and stretchy feel.
 If staining occurs, Molecule suggests spot-cleaning the cover with a damp cloth or sponge.

 The Molecule 1 has a 2-inch comfort layer of open-cell memory foam.
 The material has an indentation load deflection (ILD) of 9, indicating exceptional softness and close body-conforming.
 It also has a low density of 2.5 PCF, making it more susceptible to sagging and early deterioration.

-The Molecule 2 also has a 2-inch memory foam comfort layer with an ILD of 9.
-However, this foam layer has a density of 3 PCF.
+The Molecule 2 also has a 2-inch comfort layer with an ILD of 9, but the material consists of proprietary polyfoam with a density of 3 PCF.
 Although this is still considered low-density, the foam has a noticeably denser feel compared to the Molecule 1’s comfort layer.
 The Molecule 2 is slightly firmer, as well.

 The Molecule 1 has a 3-inch polyfoam transitional layer.
 This material is divided into three firmness zones, with firmer foam supporting the sleeper’s shoulders, back, and hips while softer foam cradles the head, neck, and legs.

 The Molecule 2 also has a 3-inch polyfoam transitional layer, but this material is divided into five distinct firmness zones.
 The two extra zones are located around the midsection, and intended to offer enhanced support to the sleeper’s lower back.

 Both foam layers have densities of 1.65, which is considered high-density, and ILDs of 40, indicating exceptionally firm feels.
 In addition to providing zoned support, these transitional layers act as buffers between the comfort and support layers, and the material prevents sleepers from sinking too deeply into the mattress.